 preloadA long blonde hair woman is working on a laptop in the living room.

-There are many reasons why people work from a hotel or ‘WFH’, especially travelers.
-Working from the right hotel can offer a well-equipped workspace, high-speed Wi-Fi, and access to other hotel amenities like room service, fitness centers, and co-working spaces.
+There are many reasons why people work from a hotel or ‘WFH’.
+The right hotel can offer a well-equipped workspace, high-speed Wi-Fi, and access to other hotel amenities like room service, fitness centers, and co-working spaces.

 However, not all hotels are equal.
-When selecting a hotel for work, consider factors such as location, connectivity, and noise levels.
+When you’re on the move and trying to pick a hotel for work, consider factors such as location, connectivity, and noise levels.
 Reading reviews and contacting the hotel in advance can help ensure a conducive environment, allowing you to maximize productivity while enjoying the comforts of a good hotel.

 As an experienced business traveler, in this guide, I’ll run you through all you need to know about finding a successful WFH (Work From Hotel).